raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

     ({ done, value } = iterator.next());
   }
 }
+{% endhighlight %}

+We need to get the `first` element of a list and the `rest` of a list on a regular basis.
+Here's a helper that works very nicely with JavaScript's destructuring assignment:

+{% highlight javascript %}
 function destructure (iterable) {
   const iterator = iterable[Symbol.iterator]();
   const { done, value } = iterator.next();